ninosalonen/steampost/README.md

 ## How to use

-1. Customize the code to fit your needs.
+1. Customize the script to fit your needs.
 2. Run: `GUARD=FOO123 node index.js`, where GUARD is your Steam guard code.

 ## Customizing the script